TiagoWeintraub/TiagoWeintraub/README.md

 - 🔭 I’m currently working on **studies and projects**

-- 🌱 I’m learning **frontend technologies, Python libraries and frameworks, etc.**
+- 🌱 I’m learning **frontend and backend technologies, Python libraries and frameworks, etc.**

 - 🤝 I like to do **freelance work with colleagues, friends.**